MyriaPlatform/myria-ts-samples/README.md

 Requirements:
 1. Provide `CONTRACT_ADDRESS` and `STARK_KEY`  environment variables
-2. Replace [metadataSchema](https://github.com/MyriaPlatform/myria-ts-samples/blob/master/src/collections/create-metadata-schema.ts#L16) values with your metadata schema details details.
+2. Replace [metadataSchema](https://github.com/MyriaPlatform/myria-ts-samples/blob/master/src/collections/create-metadata-schema.ts#L16) values with your metadata schema details.
 Each object of the array contains the following properties:
 - `name` - the name of the metadata schema attribute.
 Should match `trait_type` in the [Opensea metadata schema](https://docs.opensea.io/docs/metadata-standards#attributes)
 - `type` - the type of the metadata schema attribute.
 Accepts `enum`, `string`, and `number`.
 In most cases, you should use `enum`
 - `filterable` - the flag that defines if the attribute should be filterable on the Myria marketplace.
 Accepts `true` or `false`